moa-digitalagency/PhramaGA/docs/ADMIN_GUIDE.md

 ### General Settings

-Navigate to "Paramètres" to configure:
+Navigate to "Parametres" to configure:

 1. **Site Name**: Displayed in header and SEO
 2. **Site Description**: Meta description for search engines